bestng/oauthic-youku/README.md

 #### Errors

-- oauthic.TokenExpiredError - The Access Token is expired and could not be refreshed
+- TokenExpiredError - The Access Token is expired and could not be refreshed
+- EndpointError - Error from API endpoint

 ### client.accessToken

 - String

 Returns the current user's Access Token.
 Useful when you'd prefer building request parameters manually.

-## oauthic.TokenExpiredError

-Occurs when the Access Token is expired and could not be refreshed.

 #### Properties